-Have you been wondering what the difference is between lab created diamonds and white sapphire?
-You will get the answers here.
+What is the difference between lab created diamonds and white sapphire?
+Read on to find the answers.

 - The differences in appearance between lab diamonds and sapphire

-- Comparison between the prices of lab sapphire and mined diamond
+- Comparing the prices of lab sapphire and mined diamond

 - And other topics